Little Black Dress Initiative

 The Junior League of Topeka, C/O: LBDI, 5889 SW 29th St, Topeka, KS 66614

 2. Be an Advocate!
-Join the Junior League of Topeka in wearing the same Little Black Dress or outfit and an “Ask Me About my Little Black Dress” sticker everyday during the campaign week.
-Share your journey on social media and drive your followers to donate to help the Junior League of Topeka combat community instability.
+Join the Junior League of Topeka in wearing the same outfit and an “Ask Me About my Dress For Change” sticker everyday during the campaign week.
+Share your journey on social media and drive your followers to donate to help the Junior League of Topeka combat poverty in our community.
 Email fundingdevelopment@jltopeka.org to get started!

 HOW WILL YOUR DONATION HELP?